-Fig. 2.10 INL trace @ 100ps
+Fig. 2.12: INL trace @ 100ps

-The INL curve can be corrected using a compensation look-up table: the curve is periodic so the LUT will cover only the BINs in a clock period .
+The INL curve can be corrected using a compensation look-up table: the curve is periodic so the LUT will cover only the BINs in a clock period (i.e. 256 entries when LSB=100 ps).
 A sample which falls in a certain BIN inside the clock period is corrected by the subtraction of the INL value for that BIN.